evagrean/evagrean/README.md

 # Hello, I'm Eva

 <p>
-I'm a full-stack web developer with high problem-solving skills in software development, content management and music retail.
-I'm a lifelong learner and love to turn ideas into reality.
-Currently I'm discovering the power of TypeScript and the fundamentals of PHP.
+I'm working as a full-stack web developer in the e-commerce sector.
+For the scripts I'm writing at work I primarily use TypeScript and Node.js.
+I love to keep learning and evolving with the technology.
+Currently I'm learning PHP to improve my server-side skills to be more broadly positioned as full-stack developer.
 </p>

 ---